 Often, our teens will exhibit visual signs that are indicators they are struggling with anxiety.
 They may be very obvious, but sometimes they are more subtle.
 That’s why it’s important for us to be observant and to make sure that even as busy as our teens get, we have moments each day where we’re checking in on them.

 Here are some of the most common signs of stress in your teenager:

-Our teens absolutely can be moody, but if they’re suddenly jittery or always on edge and even routine things are throwing them for a loop you need to take notice.
-And while it’s not unusual for them to stay up later now that they are getting older, they shouldn’t be having trouble falling asleep when they get tired or be waking up many times during the night.
+It’s also important that you keep tabs on your teen’s sleep habits.
+While it’s not unusual for teens to stay up later now that they are getting older, they shouldn’t be having trouble sleeping when they get tired or waking up many times during the night.
 These all point to the possibility of anxiety and should not be ignored.

 (P.S. these can also be signs of cell phone addiction, so you may want to limit cell phone time and make sure it’s not in their room with them at night)